 Bangui Windmills

-Throughout the years, the Bangui windmills of has become a major tourist attraction not only in Ilocos Norte but the whole Philippines.
+Throughout the years, the Bangui windmills of have become a major tourist attraction not only in Ilocos Norte but the whole Philippines.
 I oftentimes see it featured in DOT tourism ads.
 I’ve always been baffled about its claim to fame.
 I get how Dutch windmills could be tourist attractions.
 I’d like to see an authentic Dutch Windmill myself.
 But a modern wind farm?
 While the rest of the world abhor the sight of large-scale wind farms, Filipinos travel for hours (10 hours by bus if coming from Manila) to Bangui just to marvel at these monolithic structures.

 On my way to the coast of Bangui